My Story

 I have bred my friend's QH mare to an Andalusian stallion Merlin II of

 up to me ready to go every time I step into the paddock.
-Regala already received her ground work
+In 2012 Regala had received her ground work

 I teach students of different ages and skill levels, on horses of different